Skip to main content

 • A new hematology clinic performs timely assessments of adolescent girls with menorrhagia and severe iron deficiency anemia, allowing St. Jude to rule out the presence of any significant hematological abnormality as a cause of either illness.

-• Octavio Ramilo, MD, has been appointed chair of the Department of Infectious Diseases.
+• Octavio Ramilo, MD, was appointed chair of the Department of Infectious Diseases.
 A clinician-scientist, Ramilo is focusing his research on the pathogenesis, effects and treatment of RSV.

 Octavio Ramilo, MD